 If you believe your work can't be expected to comply with building regulations in one way or another because a requirement isn't applicable, you can apply to your local council for something known as a relaxation or dispensation of a building regulation requirement so that your construction work can be deemed compliant.

 You have to apply for a relaxation or dispensation within 28 days of receiving the enforcement notice from your authority.
-Applications may be refused, in which case you have a right to appeal (within one month) to the Department for Communities and Local Government in England, or to the Welsh Assembly Government.
+Applications may be refused, in which case you have a right to appeal (within one month) to the Ministry of Housing, Communities and Local Government in England, or to the Welsh Assembly Government.

 Want to make sure your building work is right in the first place?